 New Vegas had the better Main Story and DLC's.
-Fallout 3 had a better world space, atmosphere, side quest.
-The speech check system is vastly better IMO.
-It's DLC's aren't as strong as New Vegas's where NV's only meh DLC was Honest Hearts.
+Fallout 3 had a better world space, atmosphere, & side quests.
+The speech check system is vastly superior IMO.
+Its DLC's aren't as strong as New Vegas's where NV's only meh DLC was Honest Hearts.
 FO3's only real good DLC's were Zeta and Pitt.
-Broken Steel should have been apart of the game from the beginning and Point Lookout suffers a lot of the same issues HH does in it being a bunch of fetch quest and a boring story that shoehorns you into choosing a side when you've only been on the island for a day or two, that's not even taking into account how horribly unoptimized the world space is.
+Broken Steel should have been a part of the game from the beginning and Point Lookout suffers a lot of the same issues HH does in it being a bunch of fetch quest and a boring story that shoehorns you into choosing aside when you've only been on the island for a day or two, that's not even taking into account how horribly unoptimized the world space is.

 General Discussion of Fallout 3 unrelated to Tale of Two Wastelands